 The trunk arises lateral to the vertebral artery from the anterosuperior wal...

-The thyroglossal duct is an epithelium-lined connection between the foramen caecum and the thyroid that develops during the descent of the thyroid.
+The thyroglossal duct is an epithelium-lined connection between the foramen cecum and the thyroid that develops during the descent of the thyroid.
 It usually involutes in the 8th-10th week of gestation.

-The thyroglossal duct arises from foramen caecum located at the junction of...
+The thyroglossal duct arises from foramen cecum located at the junction of a...